Are Oils Heart Healthy?

 Eyres L, Eyres MF, Chisholm A, Brown RC.
 Coconut oil consumption and cardiovascular risk factors in humans.
 Nutr Rev. 2020;78(3):193–225. doi:10.1093/nutrit/nuz079.

-If you are interested in more information about oil, our favorite recipes, baking substitutions and more, go to Free Vegan Starter Kit.
+If you are interested in more information about oils, whole-food cooking, baking substitutions, and plant-based recipes, explore the Free Vegan Starter Kit.